 Highlights and significant events

-Outcome 4: Sustained operational excellence during and after the ROBUST transformation.
+Outcome 4: Sustained operational excellence during and after Transformation Programs.

 Achieving the outcome